suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 suit-wait-event-day-of-week | uint | Wait until days since Sunday Local Time suit-wait-event-day-of-week-utc | uint | Wait until days since Sunday UTC

-suit-wait-event-other-device-version reuses the encoding of suit-parameter-version-match.
+suit-wait-event-other-device-version reuses the encoding of SUIT_Parameter_Version_Match.
 It is encoded as a sequence that contains an implementation-defined bstr identifier for the other device, and a list of one or more SUIT_Parameter_Version_Match.

 ## suit-parameter-component-metadata {#suit-parameter-component-metadata}